Kakamotobi/Learned/JS/Asynchronous/Async.md

   }
 );
 ```
-- Using callbacks can result to a lot of nesting (callback hell).
+- Using callbacks can result in a lot of nesting (callback hell).
 - The Flow:
   ```js
   asyncOpFunction (url1,